-The objective of this drill is to create shooting opportunities by moving the ball in a one touch attacking triangle.
+This drill aims to create shooting opportunities by moving the ball in a one-touch attacking triangle.
 Players will improve these skills:

 - Reading the game.
-The back player keeps an eye on his team mate to move in opposite direction.
-The starting player observes both passes the ball through the gap created.
+The back player keeps an eye on his teammate to move in the opposite direction.
+The starting player observes both players and passes the ball through the gap created.

 - Creating space.
 This exercise encourages intelligent movements from the offensive players to open the defence.